kg4687/Library_management_system/README.md

 ● Search book by Author name
 ● Print list of all books in library
 ● Print no. of books in library
 Main advantage of this project is that it makes it way easy to manage a library.
 Keeping track of the data is easy this way.
 It significantly helps in reducing the use of paper in library management.
-The Program uses structure to store books records.
+The Program uses structure to store books records. ty